Here’s what's behind the fabric made of paper

 It's now been discovered by the fashion industry and is gradually spreading to Europe.
 When Anna and Ran heard about washi for the first time, they knew right away that they’d have to make something out of it!
 After countless months of concentrated development work, our Tanuki models were born.

-As well as the Tanuki models, the Wildling fixed and removable insoles are now also made with washi.
+As well as the Tanuki models, these removable insoles are also made with washi.
 Because washi dries very fast and doesn't tear, it’s a great fit for that job.

 Japanese paper is made from bast fibres from the wood of the gampi tree, paper mulberry bush (“kozo”) and mitsumata shrub, for example.
 Traditionally, plant-based mucilaginous materials (“neri”) or rice paste are added during manufacturing.
 Today, synthetic neri such as polyacryl may also be used.